 Follow the programming instructions as described in each section of this manual.
 The system will prompt you with short tones (beep) when programming steps have been followed correctly, and with a long tone (beeeeep) when the programming step is ended.
-The LCD display will also assist you in viewing the information that you are programming (NOT AVAILABLE with the 1833 system).
+The LCD display will also assist you in viewing the information that you are programming.
 It is highly recommended that you complete the resident information in section 7 in back of this manual prior to programming from the system keypad.
 This will provide you with the information needed to complete the manual programming sequence (section 3.2).
 When programming from the system keypad, after each programming step is performed correctly, a short tone (beep) will be heard.
-When the programming session is ended, a long tone (beeeeeep) will be heard.
+When the programming session is ended, a long tone (beeeeep) will be heard.

-Important Note: Relay hold open time zones, security levels, holiday schedules, anti-pass back IN / OUT tables, anti-pass back re-sync schedules and elevator control features CANNOT be programmed from the system keypad.
+Important Note: Relay hold open time zones and holiday schedules features CANNOT be programmed from the system keypad.
 These advanced features can only be programmed from a PC using the DoorKing Remote Account Manager Software.